 I have trained for more than 30 years in Krav Maga; this does not make me a pilot, it does not make me a tank commander, it does not qualify me to command a submarine.
 These are totally different skills.

 Again I repeat, IDF soldiers and officers are not Krav Maga experts.
-The rank of officer or Major does not have anything to do with hand to hand combat skills just as my Krav Maga skill has nothing to do with commanding a tank.
+The rank of officer, sergeant or Major has nothing to do with hand to hand combat skills just as my Krav Maga skill has nothing to do with commanding a tank.

-Just because some guys on a base are learning some "new form of self-defense" does not mean it will save your life.
+Just because some guys on some base are learning some "new form of self-defense" does not mean it has any value.
 Wise up and think about it.

 Some food for thought: